UHAL Q3 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Net Loss: U-Haul reported a net loss of $37 million for Q3 2026, a significant decline from a profit of $67 million in the same quarter last year.
+• Net Loss: Reported a loss of $37 million for Q3 2026, compared to a profit of $67 million in the same quarter last year.

-• Adjusted EBITDA: Decreased by 11% to approximately $42 million, reflecting similar declines in operating cash flows.
+• Adjusted EBITDA: Decreased by 11% to approximately $42 million.

-• Depreciation and Losses: Reported a $26 million loss on disposal of retired rental equipment, a stark contrast to a $4 million gain in the previous year.
-Total depreciation and losses contributed to a $75 million cost increase year-over-year.
+• Depreciation and Losses: Significant losses attributed to a $26 million loss on disposal of rental equipment, compared to a $4 million gain in the previous year.

-• Storage Revenue: Increased by $18 million (8%) for the quarter, with same-store revenue per occupied foot up 5%.
-However, same-store occupancy decreased by 490 basis points to just over 87%.
+• Storage Revenues: Increased by $18 million (8%) for the quarter, with same-store revenue per occupied foot up 5%.

 2. Strategic Updates and Business Highlights

-• U-Box Expansion: U-Haul has expanded its U-Box presence to over 700 locations, with more than 200,000 containers in service.
-The company is focusing on underserved markets like D.C., L.A., and Boston for further growth.
+• U-Box Expansion: U-Haul has expanded its U-Box presence to over 700 locations, with over 200,000 containers in service.
+The company is focusing on underserved markets like D.C., L.A., and New York City for further growth.

 • Digital Investments: Continued investment in digital tools to enhance customer experience, although these costs are expensed in the current period.